dlsathvik04/GoLF/README.md

 ```
 0 - Round Robin Algorithm
 1 - Weighted Round Robin Algorithm (To be implemented)
+    (for this the configuration field should be an array of integers representing the percentage of requests to be sent
+    the sum of all the elements should be 100.)
 2 - Hashed IP algorithm (To be implemented)
 ```